ks20447/SciComp_Project/README.md

 Clone repo from git hub on your local git bash terminal: https://github.com/ks20447/SciComp_Project.git

-Use the following pip commands to install the packages and libaries required to run the file:
+Use the following pip commands to install the packages and libraries required to run the file:

 ```bash
 pip install -r requirements.txt